CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Switch-Inventory.md

 {{< tab "NetQ UI" >}}

+### View the Number of Types of Any Component Deployed

+For each of the components monitored on a switch, NetQ displays the variety of those component by way of a count.
+For example, if you have three operating systems running on your switches, say Cumulus Linux, Ubuntu and RHEL, NetQ indicates a total unique count of three OSs.
+If you only use Cumulus Linux, then the count shows as one.

+To view this count for all of the components on the switch:

+1. Open the medium Switch Inventory card.

+    {{<figure src="/images/netq/inventory-switch-medium-320.png" width="200">}}

+2. Note the number in the **Unique** column for each component.

+    In the above example, there are four different disk sizes deployed, four different OSs running, four different ASIC vendors and models deployed, and so forth.

+3. Scroll down to see additional components.

+By default, the data is shown for switches with a fresh communication status.
+You can choose to look at the data for switches in the rotten state instead.
+For example, if you wanted to see if there was any correlation to a version of OS to the switch having a rotten status, you could select **Rotten Switches** from the dropdown at the top of the card and see if they all use the same OS (count would be 1).
+It may not be the cause of the lack of communication, but you get the idea.

+### View the Distribution of Any Component Deployed

+NetQ monitors a number of switch components.
+For each component you can view the distribution of versions or models or vendors deployed across your network for that component.

+To view the distribution:

 1. Locate the Inventory|Switches card on your workbench.

-2. From the medium sized card, view the distribution of hardware and software components across the network.
+2. From the medium or large card, view the distribution of hardware and software components across the network.

+    {{<figure src="/images/netq/inventory-switch-medium-230.png" width="200">}}

+    {{<figure src="/images/netq/inventory-switch-large-summary-tab-230.png" width="500">}}

 3. Hover over any of the segments in the distribution chart to highlight a specific component.
+Scroll down to view additional components.

     {{<figure src="/images/netq/inventory-switch-medium-hover-license-230.png" width="200">}}